Members have access to professional development opportunities, networking resources, publications, and forums for thought-provoking discourse.

 - ARLIS/NA Multimedia & Technology Reviews target projects, products, events, and issues within the broad realm of multimedia and technology related to arts scholarship, research, and librarianship.

-- ARLIS/NA Notable Graphic Novels Review features reviews of grpahic novels believed to be innovative, memorable, or significant in the field.
+- ARLIS/NA Notable Graphic Novels Review features reviews of graphic novels believed to be innovative, memorable, or significant in the field.

 - ARLIS/NA publishes scholarly, professional, and practical works relating to art librarianship and visual resources curatorship.